 • Middle East and Africa (Israel, GCC North Africa, South Africa, Rest of the Middle East and Africa)

-The preservatives segment is projected to dominate the global food & beverage chemicals market with a 32.6% share by 2037, driven by rising demand for shelf-stable and processed foods.
-Increasing urbanization and fast-paced lifestyles have significantly boosted the consumption of ready-to-eat and long-life products, as reported by the U.S. Department of Agriculture (USDA) and the Food and Agriculture Organization (FAO).
+The preservatives segment is projected to dominate the global food and beverage chemicals market with a 32.6% share by 2035, driven by rising demand for shelf-stable and processed foods.
+Increasing urbanization and fast-paced lifestyles have significantly enhanced the consumption of ready-to-eat and long-life products, as reported by the U.S. Department of Agriculture.
+In 2022, Japan’s retail food and beverage sales totaled $327 billion, with supermarkets at 74% and convenience stores 15%.
+In 2023, the food processing industry’s output fell 4.1% to $182 billion from $190 billion in 2022.
 Furthermore, stringent food safety regulations and the growing preference for clean-label products are accelerating the adoption of GRAS (Generally Recognized as Safe) certified synthetic preservatives.
-These factors collectively underscore the critical role of preservatives in ensuring food quality, safety, and extended shelf life across global food & beverage Chemicals markets.
+These factors collectively underscore the critical role of preservatives in ensuring food quality, safety, and extended shelf life across global markets.

-Food enzymes are anticipated to witness substantial growth across the food & beverage chemicals market by holding a 26.9% share, particularly in baking, brewing, dairy, and juice applications.
+Food enzymes are anticipated to witness substantial growth across the food and beverage chemicals market by holding a 26.9% share by 2035, particularly in baking, brewing, dairy, and juice applications.
 These enzymes play a crucial role in improving product texture, flavor, and processing efficiency.
-As highlighted by the European Food Safety Authority (EFSA) and the National Institutes of Health (NIH), advancements in biotechnology have led to highly specific and efficient enzymes tailored for various food processes.
+As highlighted by NIH, advancements in biotechnology have led to highly specific and efficient enzymes tailored for various food processes.
 Moreover, the rising global demand for gluten-free and lactose-free food products is further propelling enzyme adoption.
+For instance, in May 2024, Jars by Dani introduced "Bites," a gluten-free dessert sampler with 14 taster-sized portions of their classic jar desserts.
+The sampler has four varieties, one that says "Chocoholic Gluten Free," which caters to the gluten-free consumer, and it has flavors like salted caramel and rainbow fudge.
 With increased focus on health-conscious consumption and cleaner production methods, food enzymes are positioned as essential components in modern, high-performance food processing solutions.

-Our in-depth analysis of the global food & beverage chemicals market includes the following segments:
+Our in-depth analysis of the food and beverage chemicals market includes the following segments

 Food Additives